ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ### 1.3 Clarification on Assumptions

-`ZTAuth*` assumes that Identity Providers (IdPs) are now the standard and are responsible for managing core identity aspects, such as Users, Roles, and Groups, specifically in the context of Authentication (AuthN) and identity management.
+`ZTAuth*` assumes that Identity Providers (IdPs) are now the standard and are responsible for managing core identity aspects, such as Users, Roles, and Groups, specifically in the context of Authentication (AuthN) and Identity Management.

 `ZTAuth*` primarily focuses on **Zero Trust** security, managing the metadata of identities provided by the IdP and implementing the entire Authorization (AuthZ) layer.